ClusterHQ/flocker/docs/docker-integration/cloudformation.rst

 Installing Flocker with Swarm on AWS using CloudFormation
 =========================================================

-The steps in this guide enable you to quickly deploy a Flocker Swarm cluster, which uses four AWS EC2 instances.
+The steps in this guide enable you to quickly deploy a Flocker/Swarm cluster, which uses four AWS EC2 instances.

 .. figure:: ../images/cloudformation.png
     :scale: 95%